beemarsh/cpp_dsa/Bit Manipulation/README.md

  $0^{7}$ +  $2^{6}$ +  $2^{5}$ +  $0^{4}$ +  $0^{3}$ +  $0^{2}$ +  $0^{1}$ +  $2^{0}$  = 97

  It is a signed bit, so the left most bit is the sign bit.
 It is 0 which means positive.

+ Lets say if the left most bit was `1` like below.